-Never put off removing mold from your walls – cleaning it as soon as possible is the most important thing.
-In this guide, we will show you how black mold removal works, what chemicals to use and when.
+Never put off cleaning mold from your walls – the most important thing is to remove it as soon as possible.
+In this guide, we will show you how to clean black mold, and what chemicals to use and when.

 Is mold growing on your walls actually that big of a problem?
 In short, yes, it definitely is.
-Removing mold is always necessary, no matter where or in what quantity it’s found.
-The question remains: What is the best cleaning agent for getting rid of mold?
+Cleaning black mold is always necessary, no matter where or how much of it there is.
+The question remains: What is the best way to clean black mold?

-Exposure to its spores and gaseous by-products along with the chemical cleaning agents can prove harmful to your health.
-This is why you should carefully consider how to clean and remove the mold in your home.
+Exposure to mold’s spores and gaseous by-products, along with the chemical cleaning agents themselves, can prove harmful to your health.
+This is why you should carefully consider how to clean and remove any mold in your home.
 Here are some tips to get you started:

 You can usually use a mild anti-mold agent if the problem is not too widespread.
 Cleaning agents containing alcohol (80 percent ethanol – beware of the fumes!), hydrogen peroxide (three to ten percent), or sodium bicarbonate (soda ash, five percent) are often quite effective.

-If these mild cleaners aren’t enough to clean the mold completely or you can’t avert the humidity that caused it, it may be time to try a more intensive cleaning agent.
-Some chloride-containing cleaners can destroy the spores in as little as ten seconds.
-These chemical products are very effective, yet you should only use them if absolutely necessary due to their own risks to your health.
+If these mild cleaners aren’t enough to clean the black mold completely, or you can’t prevent the humidity that caused it, it may be time to try a more intensive cleaning agent.
+Some chloride-based cleaners can destroy the spores in as little as ten seconds.
+Although these chemical products are very effective, you should only use them if absolutely necessary due to the risks they pose to your health.
 Be sure to read the directions carefully when removing mold with such heavy-duty products.

-3. After the Black Mold Removal: Find out, what Caused It
+3. After Black Mold Removal: Find out What Caused It

 How to Prevent Mold

-- After removing the mold, you should treat the affected areas with fresh plaster or paint.
+- After cleaning or removing black mold, you should treat the affected areas with fresh plaster or paint.
 Lime plaster and lime mineral paint (often a bit more expensive) offer great advantages in that they allow water to pass through and evaporate.
 The lime also works as a mild fungicide.

 - Avoid putting wallpaper or textiles on or near the affected areas.
 These can serve as a breeding ground for new mold colonization.
-Some types of mold are known to cause allergies and certain forms of lung disease as the spores can be transmitted through the air, come to rest on your face and skin, and make their way into your respiratory tract.
+Some types of mold cause allergies and certain forms of lung disease, as the spores are transmitted through the air, come to rest on your face and skin, and make their way into your respiratory tract.

 - For comprehensive information on mold and how to prevent it, have a read through the Facts on Mold and Dampness guide provided by the Center for Disease Control and Prevention.